 For children and young people under the age of 18 years, there are mandatory reporting requirements.

-We offer a 24-hour support hotline.
-If you call the hotline, we can assist even if you wish to remain anonymous.
+We offer 24-hour support .
+If you call the support line, we can assist even if you wish to remain anonymous.
 We can help with advocacy, support, strategies, and options to manage times of intense distress.

-Anyone who has been subjected to sexual violence, or is a support person for a survivor, can access this hotline in times of crisis.
+Anyone who has been subjected to sexual violence, or is a support person for a survivor, can access this support in times of crisis.

 Some people contact Laurel House after a recent assault, whereas others are looking for help with something that happened a long time ago, or in their childhood.
 We can provide free counselling support to survivors and non-offending support people.
 We understand that this can be a difficult step to take.

 Our services are confidential.
 If we have safety concerns, then we may need to share information with those who can help.
 We will only disclose information relevant to ensure safety.

 While we sometimes have waiting lists for ongoing counselling services, we can offer to provide you with check-in phone support, until a place becomes available.
 We encourage you to contact us at any time that you feel you need support, or if your circumstances change.